 - At the Storage step of the wizard, from the Backup repository list, select the cloud repository to which you plan to store the backup file.

-- In the Retention policy section, specify how many restore points you want to keep on the cloud repository.
+- In the Restore points to keep on disk field, specify how many restore points you want to keep on the cloud repository.

 - Click Advanced.

 - On the Backup tab, select what type of the backup chain you want to create: forward incremental or reversed incremental.
-If you choose the incremental backup method, you can select to periodically create a synthetic full backup and/or perform active full backups.
+You can also choose to periodically create synthetic full backups (for the forward incremental backup method only) and/or active full backups.

 The reverse incremental backup method is not recommended for backup jobs targeted at the cloud repository.
 The process of a full backup file rebuild requires higher I/O load.
 This may impact the backup job performance, especially in case of low bandwidth or high latency network connection between the tenant side and SP side.
-To learn more, see https://bp.veeam.expert/job_configuration/backup_methods.html.
+To learn more, see Veeam Backup & Replication Best Practices.

 - To encrypt the resulting backup file on the cloud repository, on the Storage tab, select the Enable backup file encryption check box.
 From the Password field, select a password that you want to use to encrypt the backup file.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.